THE CHILDREN’S ONLINE PRIVACY PROTECTION ACT

 At any time, the parent can revoke any previously granted consent either to the collection of information or to its use.
 Thus, if you disseminate this information to third parties, you must have a corresponding procedure to have such third parties delete any information so requested to be deleted by the parent.

 The revisions require that site operators take reasonable steps to insure that the children’s personal information is released only to service providers and third parties that are capable of maintaining the confidential, security and integrity of that information and who assure the operators that they will do so.
 This should be embodied in a valid written agreement whereby such assurances are given by the party to whom the information is disclosed.

 Additionally, the revisions require that the operator maintain the children’s personal information for only so long as is reasonably necessary and to protect it against unauthorized use while it is being used or being disposed of.

 The above discussion is not intended to be exhaustive of the Act’s scope nor its requirements and you should consult with an experienced Internet law attorney to advise you about how the Act may apply to your site.

 Given the potential severity of the impact on children as well as the significant legal liability to which the site may be exposed by failure to comply, you as a site owner are well advised to seek appropriate legal advice.

-This article is not intended as legal advice and is not legal advice.
+This article is not legal advice and is not intended as legal advice.
 This article is intended to provide only general, non-specific legal information.
 This article is not intended to cover all the issues related to the topic discussed.
 The specific facts that apply to your matter may make the outcome different than would be anticipated by you.
 This article is based on United States law.
 You should consult with an attorney familiar with the issues and the laws of your country.
 This article does not create any attorney client relationship and is not a solicitation